Steidel, Marjorie A. 1932-2020

 She was preceded in death by: her husband; parents; brothers, Truman "Sam" Milbourn I (Minye) and Kenneth Gardner (Betty).

-Survivors include: her children, Valerie Steidel, Shawn Steidel (Jenny), John Steidel, Judy Edwards; extra daughters, Linda Moffatt, Sabrina Bracken, Rebekah Sollars; numerous grandchildren, great-grandchildren, nieces, and nephews.
+Survivors include: her children: Valerie Steidel, Shawn Steidel (Jenny), John Steidel, Judy Edwards; extra daughters: Linda Moffatt, Sabrina Bracken, Rebekah Sollars; grandchildren: Keri Steidel, Kaitlyn Steidel, Ashley Mayhew, Matthew Lehr, Noah Steidel, Jeffery Edwards, Patrick Edwards, Anna Edwards; great-grandchildren: Bodhi, Zion and Ava; along with other great-grandchildren, and numerous nieces and nephews.

 The family will gather with friends 6 to 8 p.m.
 Wednesday, Meierhoffer Funeral Home & Crematory.